santa-teresa-costa-rica

 Eat at all the amazing restaurants in Santa Teresa

 If you’re a foodie you can eat your heart out in Santa Teresa.
 With the huge influence of expats, there are plenty of great cafes that offer smoothie bowls, healthy salads, burgers and much more.
 You can eat something different every day of the week.
 Although Santa Teresa doesn’t have much similarities with Bali, the food did come pretty close in terms of variety.
-Our favourite places to eat in Santa Teresa were:
+Our favorite places to eat in Santa Teresa were:

 • Ani’s Bowls and Salads